galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 ```

 The Ansible script will run and display what it's doing as it does (it's a good
 idea to run it in a _screen_ since networks are sometimes flaky).
-We have also
-limited the set It should take up to 15 minutes for the playbook to run to
+It should take
+up to 15 minutes for the playbook to run to completion.
-completion.

 Once the playbook has completed its run, we can then access and use Galaxy on
 the machine we installed it on.
 The playbook has setup the PostgreSQL database,